MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

   When you choose a new model, you don't necessarily need to start with a new data set.
 The existing observations used for training might remain valuable even during a model switch.
 Although new models might reveal narrower scenarios, the fundamental process remains similar.
 Data management approaches like feature stores and data meshes can streamline the adoption of new machine learning models.

 - **Trigger-based vs. routine operations**.
 Consider whether model retraining should be triggered by specific events or conditions.
 For example, the availability of new, more relevant data or a drop in relevancy below an established baseline might trigger retraining.
 The advantages of this approach are responsiveness and timely updates.

   Maintenance can also be scheduled at regular fixed intervals, like daily or weekly.
 For fail-proof operations, consider both approaches.

 - **Data removal**.
 Remove data that's no longer being used for training to optimize resource use and minimize the risk of using outdated or irrelevant data for model training.

-    _The right to be forgotten_ refers to an individual's right to have their personal data removed from online platforms or databases.
+    *The right to be forgotten* refers to an individual's right to have their personal data removed from online platforms or databases.
 Be sure to have policies in place to remove personal data that's used for training.

 - **Data retention**.
 In some situations, you need to rebuild an existing model.
 For example, for disaster recovery, a model should be regenerated exactly as it was before the catastrophic event.
 We recommend that you have a secondary data pipeline that follows the workload requirements of the primary pipeline, like addressing model decay, regular updates via trigger-based or routine operations, and other maintenance tasks.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff.** Data maintenance is expensive.
 It involves copying data, building redundant pipelines, and running routine processes.
 Keep in mind that regular training might not improve answer quality.
 It only provides assurance against staleness.
 Evaluate the importance of data changes as a signal to determine the frequency of updates.

 Make sure that data maintenance is done as part of model operations.
 You should establish processes to handle changes via automation as much as possible and use the right set of tools.
-For more information, see the [MLOps and LLMOps for AI workloads on Azure](./mlops-genaiops.md) design area.
+For more information, see [MLOps and GenAIOps for AI workloads on Azure](./mlops-genaiops.md).

 ## Next steps